Cabazitaxel (By injection)

-- Atazanavir, carbamazepine, clarithromycin, indinavir, itraconazole, ketoconazole, nefazodone, nelfinavir, phenobarbital, phenytoin, rifabutin, rifampin, rifapentine, ritonavir, saquinavir, St John's wort, telithromycin, or voriconazole
+- Atazanavir, clarithromycin, indinavir, itraconazole, ketoconazole, nefazodone, nelfinavir, ritonavir, saquinavir, telithromycin, or voriconazole

 Warnings While Using This Medicine

-- Tell your doctor if you have kidney disease, liver disease, anemia, an infection, low platelets in the blood, or a weak immune system.
+- Tell your doctor if you have kidney disease, liver disease, anemia, an infection, lung disease, or a history of stomach ulcer or bleeding.